qdhaiqiang/px2vw-emcas-plugin/README.md

 ## Remind

 1. I gived default width of viewport is 1440, and not support to change by param, so if you want to change, please modify value of the first line constant `viewpoint-width` in `px2vw.el`.
-2. Not support convert all px values at a time.

 ## Refer
 [李杀的Elisp学习笔记](https://emacsist.github.io/2018/01/03/%E6%9D%8E%E6%9D%80%E7%9A%84elisp%E5%AD%A6%E4%B9%A0%E7%AC%94%E8%AE%B0/)